krAman00/Spotify_SQL_Project/README.md

 ![Spotify Logo](https://github.com/najirh/najirh-Spotify-Data-Analysis-using-SQL/blob/main/spotify_logo.jpg)

 ## Overview
-This project involves analyzing a Spotify dataset with various attributes about tracks, albums, and artists using **SQL**.
-It covers an end-to-end process of normalizing a denormalized dataset, performing SQL queries of varying complexity (easy, medium, and advanced), and optimizing query performance.
-The primary goals of the project are to practice advanced SQL skills and generate valuable insights from the dataset.
+This project analyzes a Spotify dataset with various attributes about tracks, albums, and artists using SQL.
+It covers the end-to-end process of normalizing a denormalized dataset, performing SQL queries of varying complexity (easy, medium, and advanced), and optimizing query performance.
+The project's primary goals are to practice advanced SQL skills and generate valuable insights from the dataset.

 ```sql
 -- create table